Last Updated on October 29, 2025 by Maryam Siddiqui

 Eligibility Criteria

-The Spain Non-Lucrative Visa is available to non-EU/EEA/Swiss citizens wishing to reside in Spain without engaging in professional activity.
-The main requirement for this visa is to have sufficient funds to live in the country.
+The Spain Non-Lucrative Visa is designed for non-EU, EEA, and Swiss citizens who wish to reside in Spain without undertaking any form of employment or professional activity.
+The key requirement for this visa is proving that you have sufficient financial resources to support yourself during your stay.

 If you meet this requirement and are still determining if this Visa would be perfect for you, here is how you would know: